-Assuralia used to annually report net returns after charges in percentage of the total reserves in its annual report.
+Assuralia used to annually report net returns after charges in percentage of the total reserves in its annual report79.
 Since 2015, this report no longer contains available information on the returns of "Assurance Groupe" Branch 21 contracts.
-We are thus unable to update this information for the whole years of 2015 and 2016.
+We are thus unable to update this information for the whole years 2015 and 2016.
+FSMA reported an average net return of 2.63% for sector pension funds managed through "Assurance Groupe" contracts in 2017 (against 2.91% in 2016 and 3.01% in 2015)80.

-Nevertheless, Assuralia provided information on "Assurance Groupe" contracts on its website.
-At the end of 2015, "Assurance Groupe" Branch 21 contracts invested a total amount of €158.3 billion with the following assets allocation:
+Nevertheless, Assuralia provided information on "Assurance Groupe" contracts on its website81.
+At the end-2015, "Assurance Groupe" Branch 21 contracts invested a total amount of €158.3 billion with the following assets allocation: